Research Proposal - A Complete Format Guide and Template

 What are you planning to accomplish?

-Specify what you will propose to a particular research field.
+Specify what you will contribute to a specific research field.
 Be clear and brief while defining the research problem.

 Why do you want to conduct the research work?

 Before you begin, ask yourself, why are you doing it?
-This sounds like an ordinary question but matters the most in research proposals.
+This is a question that matters the most in research proposals.